 Jim asked on the CJ-3B Bulletin Board how to tell if his tires are originals (as the previous owner claimed.)

 Well, the type of tires originally installed would depend on what year of Jeep we're talking about.
 In the 1950s, tire size was specified as 6.00x16, 4 ply (7.00x15 optional, also 7.00x16 on military M606.)
-Most CJ-3Bs in the 1950s came with military-style non-directional tread tires (see Tires For Your CJ-3B on CJ3B.info).
+Most CJ-3Bs came with military-style non-directional tread tires (see Tires For Your CJ-3B on CJ3B.info).
 We don't currently know exactly when these were replaced as standard equipment by a newer tread design; possibly when 15" wheels became standard in the early 1960s.

 Keith Buckley provided this information: "I don't know when the DOT (Department of Transportation) started tire serial numbers, but most tires in the last 50 years that I have seen, have a DOT serial number on them.